AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 30 feet
 **Components:**   :: V
 **Duration:**     :: Concentration, up to 1 minute
-One creature that you can see within range begins dancing comically and has the Charmed condition for the duration.
-Creatures immune to the Charmed condition are immune to this spell.
+One creature that you can see within range begins dancing comically and has the Charmed Condition for the duration.
+Creatures immune to the Charmed Condition are immune to this spell.
 While Charmed, the target must use all its movement to dance in place, and has Disadvantage on Dexterity Saving Throws and Attack Rolls, and other creatures have Advantage on Attack Rolls against it.
 On each of its turns, the target can take an Action to collect itself and make a Wisdom Saving Throw, ending the spell on itself on a success.

 :